Temporally Resolution Decrement: Utilizing the Shape Consistency for Higher Computational Efficiency: Experiments

-\textbf{Higher network performance:} We measure the top-1 accuracy of the proposed method by comparing with data augmentation and regularization methods.
-Note that the improvement of TRD varies from 0.43\% to 1.86\% under different parameter settings.
-In particular, randomly reducing the training image resolution from 224$\times$224 to 84$\times$84 on 50\% epochs achieves 78.18\% top-1 accuracy on ResNet-50.
-Cutout and Mixup are representative data augmentation methods that generate more useful data from existing ones, and AutoAugment~\cite{cubuk2018autoaugment} uses reinforcement learning to find a combination of existing augmentation policies.
-However, TRD ($\lambda = 84, P= 0.5$) outperforms Cutout, Mixup and AutoAugment by +1.11\%, +0.76\% and +0.55\%, respectively.
 Besides, we notice that even if training images in 90\% epochs are reduced to low resolution 84$\times$84, TRD can still bring significant gain to the network performance (+0.94\%), which shows that training with only 10\% normal images can still get better performance, as long as let the network learn the shape information by the comparison between different resolutions.
 Generally, training network only with low resolution images would cause drop in accuracy, but these results imply that low resolution images can help the network training by providing the comparison with original images in time domain.

 \textbf{Lower training computational cost:} We also test average training FLOPs for TRD.
 The results in Table~\ref{tab1} show that our method can greatly reduce the training overhead varying from 37\% to shocking 84\%, which is the attach benefit of shrinking the image resolution: the matrix and floating-point operation will be greatly reduced when the network is trained with low resolution images.
 Note that TRD ($\lambda=84, P=0.9$) can still improve 0.94\% higher accuracy than baseline with saving 77\% computing overhead, which proves that fixed resolution training would waste large quantities of computing resources especially on ImageNet.
 These results also illustrate that TRD can accelerate network training, dynamically save memory occupation in large cluster scenarios such as Google Cloud TPU, and thus reduce carbon emissions during training.
-Besides, we notice that the network performance declines only when reducing 90\% training images to 56$\times$56 (One sixteenth of the area for the original image), which shows the parameter selection of our method is very broad and TRD can create a win-win stituation on computation cost and network performance without cautious balancing.
+Besides, the network performance declines only when reducing 90\% training images to 56$\times$56 (one sixteenth of the area for the original image), which shows the parameter selection of our method is very broad and TRD can create a win-win stituation on computation cost and network performance without cautious balancing.